bexoft/finalmq/README.md

 PeerId peerId = entityServer.createPublishPeer(session, "/my/timer/events");
 ```

-With the peerId you can now publish events to the broker.
+With the peerId the server application can now publish events to the broker.
+For the server application createPublishPeer() looks like a remote entity has sent ConnectEntity.
+Also with RemoteEntity::getAllPeers() you will get this peer ID.
+Sending events through this peer ID is the typical publish/subscribe mechanism of MQTT.

 The topic will look like this:

-"\<given name\>/\<message type\>"
+"\<given name\>/\<message type\>" (or "\<given name\>/\<path\>")

 Example:

 "/my/timer/events/my.message.type"

-So, if a subscriber is interested in these events, it shall subscribe for example with the topic "/my/timer/events/#"
+So, if a subscriber is interested in all events of "/my/timer/events", it can subscribe for example with the topic "/my/timer/events/#"

+**Session**

+A MQTT5 session is created for each connect() to the broker.
+A session is identified with an UUID, which is sent in the MQTT's CONNECT message as the Client Identifier.
+In case of a connection loss, the application will try to reconnect till the time ProtocolMqtt5Client::KEY_SESSIONEXPIRYINTERVAL.
+If the reconnect is successful before KEY_SESSIONEXPIRYINTERVAL is expired, then the message exchange will continue without any loss of messages.
+But, if the reconnections were not successful for the time: KEY_SESSIONEXPIRYINTERVAL, then the session will be destroyed (disconnected).
+In this case, last messages could be lost. if you want to create a new session, then you have to call connect(), again.

+A finalmq application will also subscribe to the topic "/\<sessionId\>/#".
+With this topic, the application can receive requests and replies.
+If a session is gone, then all messages that will be published to this session topic ("/\<sessionId\>/...") will be lost.

+**Will Message**

+With Will Messages all members which are connected to a broker will be notified if a session was expired.
+The Will Message will be sent to the Will Topic "/fmq_willmsg".
+The data of the Will Message is the UUID (session ID / Client ID) of the session which was expired.